solquist/DataCleaningAssignment/CodeBook.md

 The raw data for the above study was provided as a [zipped file](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) as part of the Coursera [Getting and Cleaning Data](https://www.coursera.org/course/getdata) course.
 Much of the raw data is already processed data -- more can be learned in the file features_info.txt.
 The actual data is divided into a training set and test set of data.
 Following is a summary of the data available in the zipped file:

+### General

   * features_info.txt -- this is essentially a codebook for the data from the study.
 Some portions of this information are reproduced below.
   * README.txt -- overview of the study and files contained in the data set
   * activity_labels.txt -- mapping from an activity label factor (1 - 6) to a descriptive label (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
   * features.txt -- vector of 561 labels corresponding to the processed variables in the data set.
 This is the pool of variables we will draw our subset from.

+### Training set

   * train/subject_train.txt -- 7,352 subject ID's (unique volunteer ID) for the data in the training set.
-Values are in the range of 1 to 30.
+Values are integers in the range of 1 to 30.
   * train/X_train.txt -- 7,352 rows of 561 processed variables in the training set.
 Values are normalized to the range [-1, 1].
-  * train/Y_train.txt -- 7,352 activity factors for the training set
+  * train/Y_train.txt -- 7,352 activity factors for the training set.
+Values are integers in the range of 1 to 6.
-  * train/Inertial Signals/*.txt -- raw sensor data for the training set (not used for the processed data)
+  * train/Inertial Signals/\*.txt -- raw sensor data for the training set (not used for the processed data)

+### Test set

   * test/subject_test.txt -- 2,947 subject ID's (unique volunteer ID) for the data in the test set.
-Values are in the range of 1 to 30.
+Values are integers in the range of 1 to 30.
   * test/X_test.txt -- 2,947 rows of 561 processed variables in the test set.
 Values are normalized to the range [-1, 1].
-  * test/Y_test.txt -- 2,947 activity factors for the test set
+  * test/Y_test.txt -- 2,947 activity factors for the test set.
+Values are integers in the range of 1 to 6.
-  * test/Inertial Signals/*.txt -- raw sensor data for the test set (not used for the processed data)
+  * test/Inertial Signals/\*.txt -- raw sensor data for the test set (not used for the processed data)

+### Feature definitions in original data

 Directly from the codebook for the raw data<sup>2</sup>, here is a description of the feature data:

-The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+"The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).